-Provider: Virtual Care Vendor Provider: In-Network Provider: Out-of- Network Payment: No charge.
-Payment: No charge.
+Provider: Virtual Care Vendor Provider: In-Network Provider: Out-of- Network Payment: After Deductible, You pay 10% of the Allowed Amount.
+Payment: After Deductible, You pay 10% of the Allowed Amount.
 Payment: After Deductible, You pay 50% of the Allowed Amount and the balance of billed charges.

-"Telehealth" means Your live services (real-time audio-only or audio and video communication) with a remote Provider through a secure HIPAA compliant platform when You are not in a Provider's office or healthcare facility.
+[&]quot;Telehealth" means Your live services (real-time audio-only or audio and video communication) with a remote Provider through a secure HIPAA compliant platform when You are not in a Provider's office or healthcare facility.
 For example, telehealth includes a live video call from Your home to discuss a possible eye infection with Your Provider.